m-lamonaca/programming-notes/DotNet/C#/C#.md

 TimeSpan Interval = new DateTime() - new DateTime()  // difference between dates

 // constructors
-TimeSpan(hours, minutes, seconds);  // all paramenetrs are integers TimeSpan(days, hours, minutes, seconds);  // all paramenetrs are integers TimeSpan(days, hours, minutes, seconds, milliseconds);  // all paramenetrs are integers
+TimeSpan(hours, minutes, seconds);  // all parameters are integers TimeSpan(days, hours, minutes, seconds);  // all parameters are integers TimeSpan(days, hours, minutes, seconds, milliseconds);  // all parameters are integers

 // from primitive types
 TimeSpan interval = TimeSpan.FromSeconds(seconds);